top of page

 Centers include:

-• a sensory table that rotates through different activities corresponding to our learning units
+• Sensory Table: pouring, filling, exploring materials such as water, pompoms, shredded paper, etc. that rotates through different activities corresponding to our learning units

-• a book nook for quiet reading (or pre-reading)
+• Book Nook: for quiet reading (or pre-reading)

 Children wearing costumes